sewenew/redis-llm/README.md

 (integer) 1
 ```

-Create a *hello world* application with the created LLM, and run it.
+Create a *hello world* application with the created LLM and a prompt, and run it.

 ```
 127.0.0.1:6379> LLM.CREATE APP hello-world --LLM openai --PROMPT 'Say hello to {{name}}'